legend-exp/CAGE/controls/README.md

   All commands involving `dragonfly` must be run from the Python virtual environment, `cage_venv`.

-  **Remote biasing of detectors:**
+  ##### Remote biasing of detectors:
   * `[ssh into cagepi or mj60pi]`
   * `source ~/cage_venv/bin/activate`
   * `dragonfly get [mj60,cage]_hv_vmon -b mjcenpa`: displays current bias
   * `dragonfly set [mj60,cage]_hv_vset [integer] -b mjcenpa`: changes V_bias

-  **Changing database logging interval (in seconds)**
+  ##### Changing database logging intervals
   * `dragonfly get mj60_baseline.schedule_interval -b mjcenpa`: This can be done with any endpoint.
 Typically slow controls values report once every 30 seconds, and should generally not report faster than once every 5 seconds for extended periods of time.
   * `dragonfly set mj60_baseline.schedule_interval 5 -b mjcenpa`: Sets the report rate for this endpoint in seconds.

-  **Working with the CAENHV service:** This is the USB communication between the CAGE RPi and the CAEN HV card which controls the detector bias.
+  ##### Working with the CAENHV service
+  This is the USB communication between the CAGE RPi and the CAEN HV card which controls the detector bias.
 It is typically run by `supervisorctl` on the CAGE RPi.
   * `supervisorctl status` :check if "caenhv" is already running.
 If not, ask Walter or someone what to do / what's going on

-  * dragonfly get cage_hv_status -b mjcenpa` : see if HV controls are "Killed", "Disabled", "Off", or "On".
+  * `dragonfly get cage_hv_status -b mjcenpa` : see if HV controls are "Killed", "Disabled", "Off", or "On".
 If "Killed" or "Disabled": flip the switch up on the front panel of the CAEN HV (have someone show you if you haven't done it before).
 Re-check status and verify that you get "Off".
   * `dragonfly set cage_hv_status 1 -b mjcenpa` : if status was "Off"
   * `dragonfly set cage_hv_vset [value] -b mjcenpa` : set a new HV set point
   * `dragonfly get cage_hv_rdown -b mjcenpa`: show the rampdown speed (in V/sec)